-Giving your gut bugs lots of love by enriching and supporting your microbial team enables you to be the best athlete you can possibly be in all these exciting ways:
+Giving your gut bugs lots of love by enriching and supporting your microbial team enables you to be the best athlete you can possibly be in all these exciting areas:

-• Increased energy and endurance: A healthy microbiome makes it easier to get and stay moving!
-Certain beneficial microbial strains work to create short-chain fatty acids that your body then draws on for a lasting energetic boost.2 And your fortified microbiome will keep you going, even in extreme heat and humidity.
+- Energy and endurance: A healthy microbiome makes it easier to get and stay moving!
+Certain beneficial microbial strains work to create short-chain fatty acids that your body then draws on for lasting energy.2 And your healthy microbiome will keep you going, even in extreme heat and humidity.
 A recent study found that bringing more friendly flora on board through probiotic supplements helped healthy adults run longer in 95° heat before becoming fatigued.3

-• Better recovery after workouts: As good for you as exercise is, it also produces some less than healthy effects—one of the most significant being that it bumps up cell-damaging free radicals and temporary inflammation that can make you more prone to injury and health issues.
-Your best defense is calling on your microbial good guys to aid in your body’s recovery process—repairing muscle, balancing blood sugar, breaking down lactic acid, and synthesizing amino acids that restore the body to a balanced state.7,8,9,10 Introducing certain probiotics can even counteract the free radical effects of exercise.
+- Recovery after workouts: As good for you as exercise is, it also produces some less than healthy effects—one of the most significant being that it bumps up cell-damaging free radicals and temporary inflammation that can make you more prone to injury and health issues.
+Your best defense is calling on your microbial good guys to aid in your body’s recovery process—studies indicate they can help with repairing muscle, maintaining blood sugar levels in a normal range, breaking down lactic acid, and synthesizing amino acids that restore the body to a balanced state.7,8,9,10 Introducing certain bacteria can even help counteract the free radical effects of exercise.
 In one study, athletes were able to increase antioxidant levels enough to neutralize post-workout free radicals after only four weeks of supplementation.11

-• Protected bones and joints: Even when you’re respectful of your body’s limits, vigorous exercise can be tough on bones and joints, especially if you enjoy high impact workouts like running or martial arts.
-A healthy microbiome moderates this effect, since certain helpful strains produce vitamins and enzymes that support healthy bones and joints—as well as reinforcing the gut barrier and increasing short-chain fatty acids to ease temporary inflammation.12,13,14
+- Strong bones and joints: Even when you’re respectful of your body’s limits, vigorous exercise can be tough on bones and joints, especially if you enjoy high impact workouts like running or martial arts.
+A healthy microbiome moderates this effect, since certain helpful strains produce vitamins and enzymes that support healthy bones and joints—as well as support a strong gut barrier and produce short-chain fatty acids.12,13,14

-• Healthy weight: When you’re at the perfect weight for your individual body, workouts are more fun and satisfying, and you can more fully experience the thrill of movement.
-Many folks turn to diet and exercise when they want to shed stubborn pounds, but scientists are learning that your microbial composition is actually a critical factor in determining whether or not you struggle with weight.15,16 When you’ve got the right microbes on board, they encourage healthy weight by supporting optimum blood sugar, regulating hormones, improving digestion, and reducing stress.17,18,19,20 This is empowering knowledge, because if your microbiome is making it hard to lose weight, you can change it!
-Multiple studies show that supplementing with probiotics can lead to significant losses in weight, BMI, and body fat.21,22
+- Healthy weight management: When you’re at the perfect weight for your individual body, workouts are more fun and satisfying, and you can more fully experience the thrill of movement.
+Many folks turn to diet and exercise when they want to shed stubborn pounds, but scientists are learning that your microbial composition is actually a critical factor in determining whether or not you struggle with weight.15,16 When you’ve got the right microbes on board, they encourage healthy weight management by supporting optimum blood sugar levels already within the normal range, maintaining hormonal balance, keeping digestion comfortable, and discouraging stress.17,18,19,20 This is empowering knowledge, because taking care of your microbiome can provide major support for your healthy weight management journey.
+Multiple studies indicate that supplementing with probiotics can lead to significant losses in weight, BMI, and body fat.21,22

-• Strong immunity: When you train heavily there is a window of time immediately following that can take a toll on your immune function, leaving you vulnerable to health issues that could derail your workout schedule.23 Since the bulk of your immune system resides in your gut though, fortifying your microbial troops with probiotic supplements bolsters your body’s defenses to neutralize this effect, so you are more likely to stay healthy and less likely to miss workouts.24,25
+- Strong immune system: When you train heavily there is a window of time immediately following that can take a toll on your immune function, leaving you vulnerable to health issues that could derail your workout schedule.23 Since the bulk of your immune system resides in your gut though, supporting your microbial troops with probiotic supplements encourages your body’s defenses to neutralize this effect, so you are more likely to stay healthy and less likely to miss workouts.24,25

-• Comfy digestion: An unsettled tummy takes all the fun out of exercise!
+- Comfy digestion: An unsettled tummy takes all the fun out of exercise!
 After all, it’s almost impossible to feel motivated to get moving when temporary gas, bloating, and other digestive discomforts are literally cramping your style.
-But caring for your microbial health with targeted probiotics keeps you in the game by strengthening your gut barrier and improving nutrient absorption.26,27 The result is that your whole digestive system functions more comfortably and efficiently, so you can play hard without interruptions for frequent restroom breaks.
+But caring for your microbial health with targeted probiotics keeps you in the game by supporting your strong gut barrier and nutrient absorption.26,27 The result is that your whole digestive system keeps functioning more comfortably and efficiently, so you can play hard without interruptions for frequent restroom breaks.